jcurran0201/credit_card_fraud_detection/README.md

 | ✔️ Legit Passed (TN) | $37,320,695 | $37,045,169 | $36,984,316 | $37,073,525 |
 | **Net Fraud Recovery (Fraud Caught - Legit Blocked)** | $773,449 | $617,890 | $551,017 | $612,264 |

 RF Tuned was selected for deployment because it catches the most raw fraud value ($1,002,299 — **88% of money involved in fraudulent transactions**) and reduces missed fraud to its lowest point ($131,025).
-The tradeoff is $384,410 in blocked legitimate transactions, which represents a real cost to customers but one that can be remediated unlike undetected fraud
+The tradeoff is $384,410 in blocked legitimate transactions, which represents a real cost to customers but one that can be remediated unlike undetected fraud.

 ---